laurence-trippen/Java-Properties-Generator/README.md

 At first you must create an class which represents the Java Properties files as an object.
 In this example the class will take the name Configuration.
 The class needs the *@ConfigFile* annotation with an path as parameter.
+The path can be relative or absolute in the file system, but the path must exist otherwise a PathNotFoundException will be thrown.
 The library will recognize the *@ConfigFile* annotation.

 All class members you want to save in the properties file must be annotated